Anish-ai/Kampus-app/README.md

 ---

+### **Warnings**

+1. **Avoid Uploading Unnecessary Data**
+   - Please ensure that you do not upload unnecessary images or data to the Firebase database during testing.
+We won't be responsible for any data loss if they went deleted.
+   - **Recommendation**: Use dummy data or less-sized images for testing purposes.

+2. **Use Your Own Firebase Project**
+   - It is **highly recommended** to create your own Firebase project for testing.
+This ensures that you do not interfere with the production database and can experiment freely.
+   - **Steps**:
+     - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
+     - Add a web app to your Firebase project and copy the Firebase configuration.
+     - Replace the Firebase configuration in `firebaseConfig.js` with your own credentials.
+     - Use the `.env` file to securely store your Firebase credentials (see [Getting Started](#getting-started) for details).

+---

 ### **Easy Issues**

 These issues are ideal for beginners or those looking to get familiar with the codebase.
 They involve minor fixes or improvements.